-D= Optional but beneficial to the Village in social, cultural or aesthetic ways F= Future project, no 2019 expenditures
+D= Optional but beneficial to the Village in social, cultural or aesthetic ways

 Building Improvements - Various Repairs

 Completion of various repairs or improvements that are needed at Village owned and maintained facilities.
 These repairs differ from the General Fund Property Repairs in that they are the larger types of repairs.